Role of magnetic pressure forces in fluctuation dynamo saturation: Alignment angles

 The left column of the above figure shows that the distributions of the unit vectors of $\nabla\rho$ and $B$ are symmetric about $\cos(\theta) = 0$ with the unit vector of the magnetic field (directed along the field line) preferentially perpendicular ($90^{\circ}$ or $270^{\circ}$) to the unit vector of the density gradient.
 This is consistent with the simple picture of a flux tube threaded by a field of strength '$B$' where the density can be enhanced or depleted in the flux tube.
-Moreover, the degree of orthogonal alignment appears to be stronger in the saturated phase in comparison to the kinematic phase.
+Moreover, the degree of orthogonal alignment appears to be stronger in the saturated and intermediate phases in comparison to the kinematic phase.
+This reinforces in a statistical sense, the simple qualitative picture described earlier.
+Due to magnetic pressure gradience opposing compression of the field, density is decreased in strong field regions and density contrasts are enhanced perpendicular to the field.
 On the other hand, the gradient of the magnetic pressure ($\nabla B^{2}$) is directed inwards to the flux tube.
-The middle column in the figure shows that in the subsonic case (run A), $\nabla\rho$ and $\nabla B^{2}$ are anti-parallel (i.e., at $180^{\circ}$) to each other in both kinematic and saturated phases.
+The middle column in the figure shows that in the subsonic case (run A), $\nabla\rho$ and $\nabla B^{2}$ are antiparallel (i.e. at $180^{\circ}$) to each other in all the three phases.
 This is a manifestation of the fact that as magnetic pressure gains in importance due to dynamo amplification, the force due to magnetic pressure opposes the compression of the flux tubes.
-This results in density variations that are anti-correlated with variations in magnetic pressure.
+This results in density variations that are anticorrelated with variations in magnetic pressure.
 Thus, force due to magnetic pressure tends to empty out the flux tubes rather than allowing the cross-sectional area to decrease.
-The kinematic phase in the transonic case (run B) shows an anti-parallel alignment together with a weak parallel alignment between the two, which evolves to a stronger anti-parallel alignment in the saturated phase.
+Note that in the subsonic case, this antiparallel alignment is caused by the rarer, stronger field regions that are strongly anticorrelated with the density, while the general sea of volume filling fields remain uncorrelated (see Fig.~\ref{fig:bcuts}).
+The kinematic phase in the transonic case (run B) shows an antiparallel alignment together with a weak parallel alignment between the two, which evolves to a stronger anti-parallel alignment in the intermediate phase and continuing to the saturated phase.